pkgcloud/pkgcloud/docs/providers/hp/README.md

 #### Tokens and Expiration

-When you make your first call to a Rackspace provider, your client is authenticated transparent to your API call.
-Rackspace will issue you a token, with an expiration.
+When you make your first call to a hp provider, your client is authenticated transparent to your API call. hp will issue you a token, with an expiration.
 When that token expires, the client will automatically re-authenticate and retrieve a new token.
 The caller shouldn't have to worry about this happening.

 #### Internal URLs